Mohamed Morsi: Political career

 Morsi was first elected to parliament in 2000.
 He served as a Member of Parliament from 2000 to 2005, officially as an independent candidate because the Brotherhood was technically barred from running candidates for office under President Hosni Mubarak.
 He was a member of the Guidance Office of the Muslim Brotherhood until the founding of the Freedom and Justice Party in 2011, at which point he was elected by the MB's Guidance Office to be the first president of the new party.
 While serving in this capacity in 2010, Morsi stated of the Israeli–Palestinian conflict that "the two-state solution is nothing but a delusion concocted by the brutal usurper of the Palestinian lands."

 Morsi condemned the September 11 attacks as a "horrific crime against innocent civilians".
-However, he accused the United States of using the 9/11 attacks as a pretext for invading Afghanistan and Iraq, and claimed that the U.S. had not provided "evidence" that the attackers were Muslims.
+However, he accused the United States of using the 9/11 attacks as a pretext for invading Afghanistan and Iraq, and claimed that the U.S. had not provided “evidence” that the attackers were Muslims.
 He also stated that the aircraft collision alone did not bring down the World Trade Center, suggesting something "happened from the inside."
 Such views are held by most Egyptians, including Egyptian liberals.
 His comments drew criticism in the United States.

 2011 detention

 Morsi was arrested along with 24 other Muslim Brotherhood leaders on 28 January 2011.
 He escaped from prison in Cairo two days later.
-The break of Wadi el-Natroun Prison received widespread news coverage within hours of its occurrence, with some reports indicating the political prisoners were sprung from detention by "armed gangs" taking advantage of the chaos of the Egyptian Revolution.
+The Wadi el-Natroun Prison break received widespread news coverage within hours of its occurrence, with some reports indicating the political prisoners were sprung from detention by "armed gangs" taking advantage of the chaos of the Egyptian Revolution.

 Four years later, Morsi faced trial for his role in the prison break.
 He and 105 others were sentenced to death on 16 May 2015.
 The court of cassation overturned the death sentence on Morsi and five others and then ordered retrials.